shubham1chawla/dental-management-platform/README.md

 > In this case,
 > - You can either shut the local `postgres` or `pgAdmin` server, or
 > - Change the port in **Step 1** and in the [settings.py](/core/settings.py) file.

+> [!NOTE]
+> For Windows -
+> 1. You will need to use a bash-based terminal.
+Assuming you have `git` installed on your system, you can use `Git Bash` for next steps.
+> 2. For creating super user, you will need to append `winpty` to the command.
+Final command will be `winpty python manage.py createsuperuser` to create the super user in Step 5.

 - **Step 2:** Install dependencies by executing `poetry install` command.
 - **Step 3:** To enter the virtual environment, use `poetry shell` command.